U.S. Energy Corp. (USEG) Reveals an Earnings Mystery

 Global Hunter Securities, on the other hand, stated in their research note that they expect to see USEG reach a price target of $4.50, previously predicting the price at $5.
 The rating they have provided for USEG stocks is “Accumulate” according to the report published on May 14th, 2012.

-During the last 5 trading sessions, USEG rose by +46.29%, which changed the moving average for the period of 200-days by +70.48% in comparison to the 20-day moving average, which settled at $4.63.
-In addition, U.S. Energy Corp. saw 104.89% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, USEG fell by -9.25%, which changed the moving average for the period of 200-days by +47.22% in comparison to the 20-day moving average, which settled at $5.35.
+In addition, U.S. Energy Corp. saw 85.93% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading